ASU-KE/UDS-WordPress-Theme/README.md

 };
 ```
 - Change the browser-sync options to reflect your environment in the file `/browserSyncOptions.json` in the beginning of the file:
+- The `proxy` property needs to match the appserver URL (created by your local server application, i.e. Lando)
 - then run: `$ gulp watch-bs` or `npm run sync`

 #### Travis CI